-A geometric construction that breaks the strict rules of
+A Neusis construction is a geometric construction that breaks the strict rules of

 allowing a marked ruler to be slid into different positions.
 Neusis construction